Azathothas/Stars/README.md

 - [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) – Build standalone PHP binary on Linux, macOS, FreeBSD, Windows, with PHP project together, with popular extensions included.
 - [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) – SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
 - [firefly-iii/firefly-iii](https://github.com/firefly-iii/firefly-iii) – Firefly III: a personal finances manager
-- [fossology/fossology](https://github.com/fossology/fossology) – FOSSology is an open source license compliance software system and toolkit.
-As a toolkit you can run license, copyright and export control scans from the command line.
-As a system, a database and web ui are provided to give you a compliance workflow.
-License, copyright and export scanners are tools used in the workflow.
 - [gwen001/vhost-brute](https://github.com/gwen001/vhost-brute) – A PHP tool to brute force vhost configured on a server.
 - [hitrov/oci-arm-host-capacity](https://github.com/hitrov/oci-arm-host-capacity) – This script allows to bypass Oracle Cloud Infrastructure 'Out of host capacity' error immediately when additional OCI capacity will appear in your Home Region / Availability domain.
 - [interference-security/DVWS](https://github.com/interference-security/DVWS) – OWSAP Damn Vulnerable Web Sockets (DVWS) is a vulnerable web application which works on web sockets for client-server communication.